chrisglw/guevara_resume/docs/index.md

 - Ensured the gym environment remained clean, safe, and welcoming for all patrons.

 `2023`
-__Spanish Conversation Lab Volunteer__, Brigham Young University-Idaho.
+__Brigham Young University-Idaho__, Spanish Conversation Lab Volunteer
 - Facilitated weekly conversation labs for students learning Spanish, providing an immersive and interactive language learning experience.
 - Utilized advanced Spanish skills to assist students with grammar, vocabulary, and conversational fluency.
 - Developed lesson plans focusing on cultural immersion and real-world language application.